lnsayer/my-website/_posts/titanic_machine_learning_project.md

 # Dataframe of the results of each hyperparameter combination
 cv_results_decks = gs_clf_decks.cv_results_
 ```
+This gives a trained model `gs_clf_decks` with the best hyperparameters.
+We will see some results shortly.

 Initially we ran some randomised searches to find good general hyperparameters and then searched the space exhaustively.

 These are our cross validated results: